Dujuan Richards: Chelsea

+Leicester City (loan)

+On 2 February 2026, Richards joined Leicester City on loan for the remainder of the season.

+AFC Wimbledon (loan)

+On 1 September 2026, Richards joined EFL League One club AFC Wimbledon on loan.

 International career

 Richards' grandmother is English, and was eligible to represent England at international level.

 In March 2023, Richards was called up to the Jamaican senior team for a friendly game against Trinidad and Tobago, with manager Heimir Hallgrímsson stating that he was "ready" to represent the nation, despite his young age.
 He went on to make his debut in the match on 12 March.

 In June 2023, Richards was named to the final squad for the 2023 CONCACAF Gold Cup.
 In Jamaica's second match of the tournament against Trinidad and Tobago on June 28, he scored his first goal, netting the final tally in a 4–1 victory.
 He became the youngest goalscorer for Jamaica in CONCACAF Gold Cup.

 Personal life

-Richards hails from a sporting family, with uncle Nick playing basketball professionally in the NBA for the Phoenix Suns, while another uncle, O'Neil, represented the nation in cricket.
+Richards hails from a sporting family, with uncle Nick playing basketball professionally in the NBA for the Chicago Bulls, while another uncle, O'Neil, represented the nation in cricket.